salignatmoandal/taskManagerExpress/README.md

     - Use middleware for parsing JSON request bodies, handling CORS (Cross-Origin Resource Sharing), logging, error handling, etc.
     - Implement middleware for error handling to catch and respond to errors uniformly.

+    Test Your Endpoints**:

+    - Use tools like Postman or curl to test your endpoints and ensure they're functioning correctly.
+    - Test each CRUD operation to ensure they work as expected.